“Why am I not happier?”

 Excellence.
-Happiness.
 Contentment.
 Clarity.
-The foundation’s in place yet the “good life” is still a distant dream.
+The foundation is in place, yet the “good life” is still a distant dream.

-If something feels off or missing, or if a strength has become (or doubles as) a weakness, welcome!
+If something feels off or is missing, I say welcome!

-Life’s easier with a confidante, someone unrelated yet highly-related, with whom and from whom meaning & purpose are inspired by your ambition and emotion.
+Life’s easier with a confidante, someone unrelated yet highly-related, with whom meaning and purpose are inspired by your ambition and emotion.

 This is my role: confidante.
 It’s what I do and what I offer you.